uga-libraries/aip-aptrust/README.md

 ## Status

 * The script is tested on Windows 10.
 It is only partially tested (tar commands) on a Mac.
-* Resulted AIPs are validated by DART but have not successfully ingested to the demo site yet.
+* AIPs have been ingested into APTrust demo.
 * Staff had not had an opportunity to provide feedback.

 ## Workflow

 This is a batch workflow, which undertakes the following steps on each AIP in a folder.
 If an anticipated error is encountered, it is added to the script log, and the bag is moved to a folder named with the error to avoid further processing.

 1. Unzips and untars the AIP, resulting in a bag.
-Validate the bag.
+Validates the bag.

 2. Validates the bag against APTrust requirements.
 Stops processing if the limits are exceeded.
    * The entire bag must be under 5 TB.